Shiseido: Founding

 The name Shiseido comes from a passage in the Chinese classic I Ching (Book of Changes) meaning "praise the virtues of the earth which nurtures new life and brings forth significant values".

 Arinobu Fukuhara, former head pharmacist to the Imperial Japanese Navy, established the Shiseido Pharmacy in 1872.
 After a visit to the United States and Europe, Arinobu added a soda fountain to the store.
 This later grew into the Shiseido Parlor restaurant business, and eventually led to the introduction of ice cream in Japan.

 Arinobu passed on his company to his son, Shinzō Fukuhara, who became the company's second president in 1913.
 After Shinzō's experience traveling to Europe and the United States, he became interested in advertising as a large selling point for Shiseido which lead him to dedicate extensive resources to the company's design, much of which can be seen from product packaging and magazines from this time.

 Expansion

 In 1917, Shiseido introduced Rainbow Face Powder.
 This was a face powder with seven colors in a period when white face powders were the norm in Japan.
 In 1923, the company began expanding its store-base.

 The company was incorporated as a kabushiki gaisha (Japanese joint-stock company) in 1927.
-In 2017, Shiseido acquired AI and AR developer Giran to get ahead in the tech space.
+In 2017, Shiseido acquired AI and AR developer Giaran to get ahead in the tech space.
 Shisheido plans to use Giaran’s beauty simulation technology to boost its digital sales.